Special Educational Needs and Disabilities at our school

 - Data to track the effectiveness of interventions

-- Every class has a Higher Level Teaching Assistant (HLTA) who, directed by the teacher, supports small groups and individuals following intervention programmes.
+- Every class has a Teaching Assistant (TA) or Higher Level Teaching Assistant (HLTA) who, organised, planned and directed by the teacher, supports small groups and individuals following intervention programmes.

 - The class teacher sets targets and monitors intervention delivery and effectiveness.

-- Midday supervisors, on occasions, also provide support for monitoring and supporting personal, social and emotional needs of your child through playground games.
+- Midday supervisors, on occasions, also provide support for monitoring and supporting personal, social and emotional and communication needs of your child through playground games.

 - Outside agencies complete assessments, make observations, offer advice, attend reviews and assist with target setting.